ramusus/reaction-filtration/README.md

 Features
 --------

-* Open filters by link in right-side bar (for now only for admins);
+* Open filters by link in right-side bar (for link visible now only for admins);
-* Show how many filtered products on the page / total on the server;
+* Show how many **filtered products** are visible on the page / total on the server;
+* Working both on index and product tag pages;
-* Filtration by title, pageTitle and description;
+* Filtration by title, pageTitle and description (search mode);
 * Filtration by price using range slider with autocalculated min and max values;
 * Filtration by weight using range slider with autocalculated min and max values;
-* Filtration by tag with autocomplete;
+* Filtration by tag with autocomplete (only on index page);
 * Filtration by detail using combination name + value;
 * Filtration by visibility (only for admins);
 * All strings supports i18n;